kleinjoshuaa/Split-SFDX-Demo/README.md

-## See the treatment displayed in salesforce!
+## See the treatment displayed in Salesforce!
 ![image](https://user-images.githubusercontent.com/1207274/222344695-411b58a6-9be6-48a6-974f-798a41bcd03c.png)